The cohomological Hall algebras of a preprojective algebra with symmetrizer: Introduction

 \subsection{Acknowledgements}

 This paper is motivated by a project in collaboration with Ivan Mirkovi\'c on the quantization of the homogeneous coordinate ring of the zastava space \cite{MYZ}, and is largely inspired by a talk of Paul Zinn-Justin in the Representation Theory Seminar at the University of Melbourne.
 The idea of doing dimensional reduction in the non-loop directions is suggested to us by Hiraku Nakajima.
+The authors thank the referee for a careful reading of the manuscript and suggestions to improve the paper.

 The two authors are partially supported by the Australian Research Council via the awards DE190101231 and DE190101222 respectively.